©ISTOCKPHOTO.COM / KALI9

 Bridgewater

-Eight weeks of fun include three heated pools, a splash pad, baseball and soccer fields, NINJA warrior course, a ropes course and an air-conditioned building with an arts room and gym.
+Eight weeks of fun include three heated pools, a splash pad, baseball and soccer fields, a Ninja warrior course, a ropes course and an air-conditioned building with an art room and gym.

 Palisades Country Day School